Chen Zhao Sen's Tai Chi Training School

 Beginners learning with assistant teacher Chen Jing Ying

-Chen Jia Gou isn't an exciting environment to live in, apart from the Tai Chi that is, so you have to be prepared for this, but internet is available and so life can be reasonably comfortable.
+Chen Jia Gou isn't an exciting environment to live in, apart from the Tai Chi that is, so you have to be prepared for this, but internet is available and life can be reasonably comfortable.
 Bring a laptop.

-It would probably best suit someone quite mature, with an interest in studying Chinese at University and it should be possible to arrange Chinese lessons while your at the school, probably with a Chinese teacher from the local normal schools with decent Putonghua.
+It would probably best suit someone quite mature, with an interest in studying Chinese at University and it should be possible to arrange Chinese lessons while your at the school, probably with a Chinese teacher from the local normal school with decent Putonghua.

 I'd recommend studying for quite a reasonable period if you do this, perhaps two or three, three months sessions over the year, with a break for the Winter perhaps in Yunnan or Thailand.
 You could then join the long term students, who are of mixed ages, teenage+ with their training in a wide variety of weapon forms, as well as the main Tai Chi hand forms, which they do every day.